Conclave in the Sistine Chapel

 Once the Cardinals were literally locked up in the Sistine Chapel until the election took place and this could be a problem since in the thirteenth century, it took almost three years to elect a successor to Pope Clement IV.

-Today things are different and the cardinals, after the voting takes place in the Sistine Chapel, stay a short distance away in the nearby Casa di Santa Maria.
+Today things are different and the cardinals, after the voting takes place in the Sistine Chapel, stay a short distance away in the nearby Casa di Santa Marta.

 The first conclave held in the Sistine Chapel was in 1492; since 1878 it has been the permanent seat of every conclave.